 IVS markets both common and certified alfalfa seeds, sourced from growers located in the Imperial Valley of Southeast California.
-Approximately half of alfalfa seed sold by IVS in fiscal 2013 was common variety (i.e., uncertified seed) while the other half consisted of certified CUF (a public variety) and proprietary varieties.
-The primary proprietary varieties sold by IVS and acquired by us are LaJolla, Catalina and Saltana
+A portion of the alfalfa seed sold by IVS in fiscal 2014 was common varieties (i.e., uncertified seed) while the balance consisted of certified CUF (a public variety) and proprietary varieties.
+The primary proprietary varieties sold by IVS and acquired by us are LaJolla, Catalina and Saltana.